expeerly/embeddocumentation/JSintegrationPENDING.md

-# Middleware-based Expeerly Video Review Integration
+# Middleware-based Expeerly Video Review Integration - DRAFT

 This solution outlines a middleware-based architecture for embedding Expeerly video reviews into retailer websites.
 It leverages GTIN/EAN codes for matching product metadata, ensuring secure and standardized data delivery via a hosted middleware service.